How to Create a Leading Edge Protection (LEP)

 Cause of the leading edge damage can vary based on the terrain a wind farm is located in.
 Typically, leading edge defects can be caused by wet (rain, sleet, hail, snow) and/or dry (dust, abrasive air, bugs) atmospheric and environmental particulates.
 Lightning strikes and surface icing are two other atmospheric phenomena that might cause tear and, in some extreme cases, even rupture in the blade.
 The life expectancy of an unprotected leading edge at the manufacturer’s facility can be significantly decreased.
 According to www.windsystemsmag.com, eroded leading edges will reduce the aerodynamic efficiency of the blades, and many sites have measured decreased power production by as much as 12%.

-Leading Edge Repair and Protection
+Leading Edge Protection

 In recent years, more blade manufacturers have started offering various type of LEP including tapes and protective coatings.
 However, that is not the global trend.
 Many wind farms currently in operation face the challenge of protecting the damaged blades and keeping the turbines running and producing energy.